-In April 2023, we signed the Indapta Master Services Agreement, pursuant to which the Company provided services to Indapta.
-Under an executed work order of that agreement, now complete, we recognized \$0.8 million for the services rendered during the three and six months ended June 30, 2023.
+In April 2023, the Company signed the Indapta Master Services Agreement, pursuant to which the Company provided services to Indapta.
+Under an executed work order of that agreement, now complete, the Company recognized \$0.8 million for the services rendered during the quarter ended June 2023.
 Effective as of the closing date of the Purchase Agreement with Cell Ready, the rights and obligations to the Indapta Agreement were transferred to Cell Ready, and as such the revenues were recorded to discontinued operations.